nihole/ACY/README.md

 <h3>Start configuration</h3>

+The idea is that you only need to change YAML files!!
+You never change the python rendering file and generally you don't need to change jinja templates.

 Let's consider for example that we want to create a new vlan pool.

 1. Go to the correspondent folder.
 In this case it is access_policies/global_policy/vlan_pools.